webdevvie/pixelbox/README.md

 But please buy a gameframe instead!
 It is much better looking than this DIY thing and it has more features. https://ledseq.com/product/game-frame/

+All the code, circuit design, and arduinocode in this project have been made by me.
+I used some examples by Adafruit and other Arduino samples to learn how to read the SD card.
+I already had knowledge of addressing the pixels.
+The arduino code uses the Neopixel,SPI,SdFat,Adafruit_GFX, Adafruit_NeoMatrix libraries.
+Though the last two are just there so I can use them in later revisions.

+If you change the code,designs please be sure to submit a pull request of your fork.

+THIS IS A WORK IN PROGRESS
+==========================
 So you have been warned.
 No warranty.
 You are on your own.
 (Besides this readme.md ofc)

 Also: Please don't make these and sell em on ebay... don't be a dick.

-All the code, circuit design, and arduinocode in this project have been made by me.
-I used some examples by Adafruit and other Arduino samples to learn how to read the SD card.
-If you change the code,designs please be sure to submit a pull request of your fork.

-THIS IS A WORK IN PROGRESS
-==========================
+K?

 Features